 The details pertaining to the composition terms of reference etc. of the Board ofDirectors of the Company and the meetings thereof held during the financial year are givenin the Report on Corporate Governance section forming part of this Annual Report.

-18. Directors' Responsibility Statement
+19. Directors' Responsibility Statement

-The financial statements are prepared in accordance with Indian Accounting Standards(Ind AS) under the historical cost convention on accrual basis except for certainfinancial instruments which are measured at fair values the provisions of the Act(tothe extent notified) and guidelines issued by SEBI.
-Ind AS are prescribed under section133 of Companies Act 2013 read with Rule 3 of the Companies (Indian AccountingStandards) Rules 2015 and Companies (Indian Accounting Standards) Amendment Rules 2016.Effective April 1 2017 the Company has adopted all the Ind AS standards and the adoptionwas carried out in accordance with the applicable transition guidance.
-Accounting policieshave been consistently applied except where a newly issued accounting standard isinitially adopted or the revision to an existing accounting standard requiresa change in the Accounting policy hitherto in use.
+The financial statements are prepared in accordance with Indian Accounting Standards(Ind AS) under the historical cost convention on accrual basis the provisions of the Act(to the extent notified) and guidelines issued by SEBI.
+Ind AS are prescribed undersection 133 of Companies Act 2013 read with Rule 3 of the Companies (Indian AccountingStandards) Rules 2015 and Companies (Indian Accounting Standards) Amendment Rules 2016.Accounting policies have been consistently applied except where a newly issued accountingstandard is initially adopted or the revision to an existing accounting standard requiresa change in the Accounting policy hitherto in use.

-Pursuant to Section 134(5) of the Companies Act 2013 the board of directors to thebest of their knowledge and ability confirm that:
+Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability confirm that:

-I. In the preparation of the annual accounts the applicable accounting standards havebeen followed and there are no Material departures;
+I. In the preparation of the annual accounts the applicable accounting standards havebeen followed and there are no material departures;

 II.
 They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the financial year and of the profitof the Company for that period;